 3. Procrastinate on buying things

 You’re good at delaying your agenda at work, right?
 So you might as well do the same when it comes to stuff cravings.
-Your self might be dying to buy that shoes today, but it’s not anymore next Tuesday.
-We all have that confessions of being a shopaholic, right?
-And I couldn’t be any more prouder of myself because I haven’t used my credit cards for the last month!
+Your self might be dying to buy those shoes today, but it’s not anymore next Tuesday.
+We all have that confession of being a shopaholic, right?
+And I couldn’t be any prouder of myself because I haven’t used my credit cards for the last month!
 I remember craving to buy a gym bag a few months ago and delaying myself to buy it actually did work.
-Needles to say I no longer need the said gym bag.
+Needless to say, I no longer need the said gym bag.
 Money saved.

 Always remember the “30-day rule” which means waiting 30 days deciding if buying it is worth it.
 Because, well, “24-hour rule” isn’t doing any much.
 For me ha!